jbengs/webscraper/README.md

 # webscraper
-A webscraper built to scrape Klocksnack
+A webscraper built to scrape the marketplace of Klocksnack.se, a swedish watch forum.
+Functionallity to scrape the german forum Uhrform.de and the american forum omegaforums.net has been added.

 ## How to use
     1. Download the files
+    2. Open powershell and navigate to the directory
-    2. Set up a virtual environment in python
+    3. Set up a virtual environment in python using the command "venv\Scripts\Activate.ps1".
-    3. Install dependencies
+    4. Install dependencies
-    4. Launch app.py by typing *python app.py* in the active virtual environment
+    5. Launch app.py by typing *python app.py* in the active virtual environment
-    5. If it is the first time, you are prompted to log in to the google cloud project
+    6. If it is the first time, you are prompted to log in to the google cloud project
         1. The login creates a token.json file, that is .gitignored
         2. If you need to redo login, simply remove the token.json file
-    6. The app scans Klocksnack every 10 minutes for the searchwords provided in app.py
+    7. The app scans Klocksnack (and other sites) every 10 minutes for the searchwords provided in app.py
-    7. To modify searchwords, change app.py
+    8. To modify searchwords, change app.py
-    8. To modify reciever email, modify gmail.py
+    9. To modify reciever email, modify gmail.py

 ## Third party requirments
 This application requiers a Gmail account and a Google cloud project with the Gmail API enabled.
 It uses OAuth client ID credentials.